Free University of Berlin: International branch offices

 The Free University of Berlin operates foreign branch offices in New York City, Brussels, Moscow, Beijing, Cairo, São Paulo, and New Delhi.
 The foreign branch offices work to expand upon cooperation partnerships already existing with universities in the country.

 In April 2005, the Free University of Berlin, in conjunction with Ludwig-Maximilians-Universität (LMU Munich), opened a joint representative office in New York.
 This German University Alliance, located in German House, the seat of the German Consulate General and the German UN Mission, represents the interests of the two universities in the United States and Canada and works to increase the exchange of students and scientists.

 In addition, the Free University of Berlin, as the first German institution of higher education, founded an alumni and fundraising organization, the Friends of the Freie Universität Berlin (FFUB) in New York.
 Since 2003 this organization has maintained close contact with alumni and scientists of the Free University of Berlin in the U.S. and attempts to gain alumni and friends as sponsors, to strengthen the long-lasting trans-Atlantic relations.
 Some of the proceeds from these fundraising activities were contributed to the renovation of the Henry Ford Building.

 In April 2006 Peking University opened its first branch in Germany.
 Its objectives include the promotion of knowledge of Chinese culture, the cultivation of Chinese-German cooperation, and the spread of the Chinese language.
 Duke University in Durham, North Carolina, has a Berlin program (Duke in Berlin) that is held in cooperation with the Free University of Berlin and Humboldt University.
 The University of California System organizes programs for American students in Berlin and Potsdam.
 The UC System maintains an office at the Free University of Berlin to attend to the needs of exchange students from the California campuses.

-The Office of Global Programs of Columbia University in New York administrates the Berlin Consortium for German Studies.
+The Office of Global Programs of Columbia University in New York administers the Berlin Consortium for German Studies.
 Students from Columbia University and the other colleges and universities included in the consortium (University of Chicago, Cornell University, Johns Hopkins University, University of Pennsylvania, Princeton University, and Vassar College) can attend classes at the Free University of Berlin for one or two semesters as external students.
 This temporary enrollment is preceded by a six-week intensive language program.